 For the first time in history, federal researchers report that a majority of U.S. homes rely only on cellphones for a telephone connection, without a landline.

-The number predictably has been climbing over the years, now surpassing even the households with both a landline and a mobile phone.
-And it's tracked — of all agencies — by the Centers for Disease Control and Prevention.
+The number of cellphone-only households predictably has been climbing over the years, surpassing the households with both a landline and a mobile phone and now reaching almost 51 percent.
+And it's tracked by — of all agencies — the Centers for Disease Control and Prevention.

 The CDC's National Center for Health Statistics records all kinds of trends about the state of Americans' health.
 One of its surveys traces the decline of landlines and what kinds of health habits are common to mobile-only homes.
 (Hint: the drinking and smoking kind.)

-How did the CDC become the expert on the rise of the cellphone use?
-I spoke with Stephen Blumberg, who's been leading this research.
-The interview has been edited for length and clarity.
+How did the CDC become the expert on the rise of cellphone use?
+In 2015, I spoke with Stephen Blumberg, who's been leading this research.
+The interview below originally ran on Dec.
+3, 2015, and had been edited for length and clarity.